 Ultrasound uses nonionizing energy and does not possess the effects found with ionizing energy such as radiation from x-rays.
 Although the possibility exists that biological effects may occur with diagnostic medical sonography, the AIUM statement on clinical safety states that within the diagnostic imaging intensity levels, no harmful effects have been known to occur since its use for medical diagnoses in the 1960s on patients or its operators.

-I have been given an opportunity to ask questions and I have the right to refuse or stop the practice session at any time.
+I have been given an opportunity to ask questions and I have the right to refuse or stop the practice session at any time with no penalty to my academic progress, grades or evaluation.